cmavrogiannis/kinect-oculus-demo/oculus_instructions.md

    Screen 1 are present on the left side.
      If they are not, go to the screen config tab, set the Oculus to use a new X screen, save the X config, and restart the computer.
+5. Install metacity, git, cmake, ninja-build, a C++ compiler, GLEW, GLFW, and OpenCV
-5. With the Oculus on X Screen 1, run `run-oculus.sh` (a script in this directory).
+6. With the Oculus on X Screen 1, run `run-oculus.sh` (a script in this directory).
 The script will start the Oculus service, configure the display, and build and run the demo.